Shakthivelms8/dp-420-cosmos-db-dev/instructions/12-sdk-indexing-policy-custom.md

----
-lab:
-    title: 'Configure an Azure Cosmos DB SQL API container''s index policy with the portal'
-    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB SQL API'
----

-# Configure an Azure Cosmos DB SQL API container's index policy using the SDK
+# Lab 2 :  Configure an Azure Cosmos DB SQL API container's index policy with the portal

 Indexing policies can be managed from any of the Azure Cosmos DB SDKs.
 The .NET SDK specifically includes a set of classes that can be used to architect and push a new indexing policy to a container in Azure Cosmos DB SQL API.

 In this lab, you'll create a custom indexing policy for a container using the .NET SDK

-## Prepare your development environment
+### Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.